22tcp/cd0428-landing-page/README.md

 All methods and properties ( similar to variables) are declared prefixed with "n."   so they all rest in this secluded namespace.
 Optional const and var declarations, as n.identifier becomes an object property.
 It takes a moment to read into the object, though.
 I will continue to experiment.
+Edit: after comparing the usual methods and closure style encapsulation I dropped my own version.
+Especially because ES6 arrow function declarations do not work like named function declaration.
+They have no bindings to "this" and can not be used as methods - which was my way to separate: put everything inside of one object.
+I will keep on researching.

 ## Development
 - navigation and scroll to element